-ASD-STAN/D Aerospace / 01 Program Management and Sy stem Enginee ring GENERAL IN FORMATION Creation date N/A Secretariat AFNOR (France) Manager N/A Secretary Ms. Marina Epis The D01 Domain covers process support system required as result domain develops program manage reach the goal in an optimize mann The operational target readership for program breakdown structures, dev and systems maturity reviews), ri topics associated to the responsibility of a program.
-An gement and systemer.
-For the program many velopment logic w sks, cost and es anagement includes, b ith synchronization re timating, configuratio tive, the D01 t practices to out not limited, views (project n and others Scope The operational target readership f but not limited, expression of nee- system during the various level of industrialization practices from the relationship with production proce- system, and how to ensure that the processes.
-Both Program Management and Sy and shall covers the all life cycle (f ds from stakehold maturity of the d system definition ss, capability of system complies stems Engineerin ders point of view, de lesign, system securit in to the production e the logistic system to s with Qualification and g practices have stron finition of the ty and safety, nd of life, the o support the d Certification ng relationship Structure WG 11 System definition and real WG 12 Programme phasing and p WG 13 Configuration management ization blanning , , , , , , , , , , , , , , , , , , , ,
+ASD-STAN/D01 Aerospace / Program Management and System Engineering

+GENERAL IN FORMATION

+Creation date N/A Secretariat AFNOR (France)

+Manager N/A Secretary Ms. Marina Epis

+Scope Scope The D01 Domain covers processes used to deliver the system and his associated support system required as result of a program.
+According to this objective, the D01 domain develops program management and systems engineering best practices to reach the goal in an optimize manner.
+The operational target readership for the program management includes, but not limited, program breakdown structures, development logic with synchronization reviews (project and systems maturity reviews), risks, cost and estimating, configuration and others topics associated to the responsibility of the Program Management Team.
+The operational target readership for System Engineering technical processes includes, but not limited, expression of needs from stakeholders point of view, definition of the system during the various level of maturity of the design, system security and safety, industrialization practices from the system complies with Qualification and Certification processes.
+Both Program Management and Systems Engineering practices have strong relationship

-WG 14 Risk management WG 15 ILS and Obsolescence Management WG 16 RAMS (Reliability, availability, maintainability and safety) Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:837180&cs=11 9515BC01D9A504FBA6A2634C1CA15FA STANDARDIZATION WORK Published standards 30 Projects N/A
+Structure and shall covers the all life cycle (from the idea to disposal) of the system required.
+WG 11 System definition and realization WG 12 Programme phasing and planning WG 13 Configuration management WG 14 Risk management WG 15 ILS and Obsolescence Management WG 16 RAMS (Reliability, availability, maintainability and safety)

+Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:837180&cs=1195 15BC01D9A504FBA6A2634C1CA15FA

+STANDARDIZ ATION WORK

+Published standards 32 Projects 2